I-40 bridge disaster: Investigation and litigation

 It was reported that the towboat Robert Y. Love had problems with steering back in 1994, although Coast Guard Lt. j.g.
-Natalie Magnino stated that the 1994 problem was caused by debris that had jammed the rudder and was not the result of mechanical failure or pilot error.
+Natalie Magnino stated that the 1994 problem was caused by debris that had jammed the rudder and was not the result of mechanical failure or captain error.

-The National Transportation Safety Board stated in 2004 that the collapse was due to Captain Dedmon's loss of consciousness, possibly due to an unforeseeable abnormal heart rhythm.
+The National Transportation Safety Board stated in 2004 that the collapse was due to Dedmon's loss of consciousness, possibly due to an unforeseeable abnormal heart rhythm.
 Indiana University Professor of Medicine Douglas Zipes agreed with this explanation and stated in a letter to Dedmon's attorney that it was likely that Dedmon had ventricular tachycardia, which caused him to black out.
 As a result of the accident the Safety Board recommended that the U.S. Coast Guard Research and Development Center evaluate the utility and effectiveness of alerter systems within the wheelhouse of inland towing vessels.
 This was in addition to warning systems for motorists to stop in the case of a partial or total bridge collapse.

 In May 2003, victims of the bridge collapse settled a lawsuit with the towboat company.
-The Mississippi-based company Magnolia Marine Transport Co. settled with the 14 deceased victims' families and those injured for an undisclosed amount.
+The Mississippi-based company Magnolia Marine Transport Co. settled with the families of the 14 who died and those injured for an undisclosed amount.
 This is separate from the other suits against the company by the state of Oklahoma and by MBO Video, whose fiber optic cables were severed by the collapse.